Hydro66 takes home world’s most eco-sustainable data centre award

 Since opening the firm has sold out 90 percent of the initial 3.6 MW deployment and has subsequently announced the start of construction of a 15 MW expansion.

-"Data centres are increasingly under the spotlight as being energy-intensive, and with that scrutiny comes the need for innovation and transparency,” says Long.
+"Data Centers are increasingly under the spotlight as being energy-intensive, and with that scrutiny comes the need for innovation and transparency,” says Long.

-The company asserts there are 5 key differences of its data centre that contributed to its success:
+The company asserts there are 5 key differences of its data center that contributed to its success:

-1. A spread-out design that takes advantage of the relatively low cost and high availability of the data centre’s location 2.
-The use whenever possible of locally sourced materials and labour to build and operate the data centre 3.
+1. A spread-out design that takes advantage of the relatively low cost and high availability of the data center's location 2.
+The use whenever possible of locally sourced materials and labour to build and operate the data center 3.
 100 percent free air cooling 100 percent of the time 4.
 Resilient power designed-in and used as the base line 5.
 Collaboration with manufacturers

-Hydro66 says the company has also been able to pass on the new ultra-low power cost enabled by the Swedish government’s new tax incentives applicable only to large data centres.
+Hydro66 says the company has also been able to pass on the new ultra-low power cost enabled by the Swedish government's new tax incentives applicable only to large data centers.